almossawi/badarguments/extras/content/posts/main/index.md

 The passive voice describes the bad thing.
 The active voice describes the good thing.
 What we end up with is a shifting of blame, and a weaseling out of any sense of responsibility.
 No one ever makes a mistake, mistakes are always made.
 No one ever commits a crime, crimes are always committed.

+In a grant of clemency from an outgoing president, we find the following line

+"When the convoy attempted to establish a blockade, **the situation** turned violent, which **resulted** in the unfortunate deaths and injuries of civilians."

+The passive voice aims to disassociate the four defense contractors being pardoned from their heinous act.

-A coffee bean producer responds to an allegation about mistreating an employee with
+And finally, a coffee bean producer responds to an allegation about mistreating an employee with

 “We have a responsibility to the people mentioned and to our employees and a fair investigation **will be conducted**.”